jbe456/arch-tips/installation/dual-boot-windows-10-asus-UX301LAA.md

     - Make sure "BIOS mode" is `UEFI`

+    See [How to Check if Windows is Booted in UEFI or Legacy BIOS Mode](https://www.eightforums.com/threads/bios-mode-see-if-windows-boot-in-uefi-or-legacy-mode.29504/) for more details.

 1. Disable "fast startup":

     This is to avoid potential data loss.
 Indeed, Windows "fast startup" boots the sytem faster by reading the necessary information from the hibernation file.
 Therefore, once Windows is shutdown, if you attempt to copy some files from Linux to Windows, those files would be lost because not present in the hibernation file.
-See [Why disable Fast Boot on Windows 8 when having dual booting?](https://askubuntu.com/questions/452071/why-disable-fast-boot-on-windows-8-when-having-dual-booting) for more details.

-    - Go to `Control Panel > Hardware and Sound > Power Options > System Settings`
+    - Go to `Control Panel > Hardware and Sound > Power Options` then select `Choose What the power buttons do` to land in `System Settings`:

       <img src="./dual-boot-windows-10-asus-UX301LAA/fast-startup.png" alt="fast startup" height="300px"/>

     - Uncheck "Turn on fast start-up"

+    See [Why disable Fast Boot on Windows 8 when having dual booting?](https://askubuntu.com/questions/452071/why-disable-fast-boot-on-windows-8-when-having-dual-booting) for more details.

 1. Disable "Secure Boot Control"